-Assistant Professor of Medicine, Cardiovascular Division, Department of Medicine, Washington University School of Medicine
+Assistant Professor of Medicine, Associate Program Director for Electrophysiology, Cardiovascular Division, Department of Medicine, Washington University School of Medicine

 Clinical Cardiac Electrophysiologist, Barnes-Jewish Hospital, St. Louis, MO